amcpherson/remixt/README.md

-# Demix
+# ReMixT

-Demix is a tool for joint inference of clone specific segment and breakpoint copy number in whole genome sequencing data.
+ReMixT is a tool for joint inference of clone specific segment and breakpoint copy number in whole genome sequencing data.
 The input for the tool is a set of segments, a set of breakpoints predicted from the sequencing data, and normal and tumour bam files.
 Where multiple tumour samples are available, they can be analyzed jointly for additional benefit.

 ## Prerequisites

 ### Python

-Demix requires python and the numpy/scipy stack.
+ReMixT requires python and the numpy/scipy stack.
 The recommended way to install python (also the easiest), is to download and install the latest (Anaconda Python](https://store.continuum.io/cshop/anaconda/) from the Continuum website.

 #### Python libraries